Suppliers fear Sainsbury's price squeeze

 Mr Coupe said the combined group's buying power would enable it to strike better deals with suppliers, and these savings would then be passed on to consumers.

-But industry bodies fear this will make life very difficult for smaller suppliers, who are already having to adapt to higher costs from auto-enrolment pensions and the Living Wage, as well the weaker pound since the Brexit vote.
+But industry bodies fear this will make life very difficult for smaller suppliers, who are already having to adapt to higher costs from auto-enrolment pensions and the Living Wage, as well as the weaker pound since the Brexit vote.

 "We already operate in a very competitive retail environment," said Gordon Polson, director of the Federation of Bakers.
 "We just don't see possibly how our products could be reduced any further."